UA-Libraries-Research-Data-Services/EDirectChemInfo/README.md

 </DocumentSummarySet>
 ```

 `efetch` returned the CID record data as document summary XML format (for other formats see `efetch -help`).
-This is great, however, we might want to parse the data also, and extract out a few specific data points.
-We can accomplish this with the EDirect application `xtract`.
-For example, to extract out only the IsomericSmiles, CID, InChIKey, MolecularFormula, and Molecular Weight:
+XML is certainly useful, but we probably want to parse the data into a table for easier viewing and data analysis.
+EDirect contains a utility called `xtract` that can convert the Entrez XML data into tables.
+See `xtract -help` for more information.
+In brief, you will need to select a main XML heading tag to define the extract pattern and then specify the data you want to extract with the sub-heading tag names.
+For example, in the above CID record data, we can set the pattern to DocumentSummary (the first main XML tag in this case), and then the elements to a few of the sub-heading tags we are interested such as IsomericSmiles, CID, InChIKey, MolecularFormula, and MolecularWeight:

 ```console